bhaveshpandey/bhaveshpandey.github.io/_drafts/dopproperties.md

  4. We only need the ground to passively participate in the simulation, meaning, it should only affect other objects and not be affected by any of these obejcts.
 This is specified by using the *Add Active Value Data* sop.
 It tells the rigid body solver in dops to treat it as a passive object.

  5. If we run the simulation now, the objects will behave in a manner rigid bodies should, however, we will notice the collisions are not accurate.
 This is because the objects are fairly large and there is not enough detail in their collision representations.
-This is remedied using the *Add Sdf Representation* sop and increasing the *divisions*.
+This is remedied using the *Add Sdf Representation* sop and increasing the *divisions* (as you would have done if you were working inside dops).

-All these geometry datastreams are then sent through the DOP network which in turn interprets this data and runs the simulation.
+All these geometry datastreams are then sent through the DOP network which in turn interprets this data and runs the simulation using one of the custom solvers *Apply Dop Properties*.
+This solver is responsible for interpreting incoming data and modifying the data tree inside dops.
+Since *Apply Dop Properties* dop is a solver, we can seamlessly combine it with all other houdini microsolvers.

 Now lets have a look at the DOP graph for this simple setup.